 According to a recent McKinsey Global Institute report, the Internet of Things (IoT) has the potential to unleash as much as $6.2 trillion in new global economic value annually by 2025.
 The firm also projects that 80 to 100 percent of all manufacturers will be using IoT applications by then, leading to potential economic impact of as much as $2.3 trillion for the global manufacturing industry alone.

 The rise of the IoT has been driven by the convergence of market forces and parallel innovation of enabling technologies.

 To capture this great wave of value creation opportunity, manufacturers have an urgent need to rethink nearly everything — from how products are created, operated, and serviced.
 Those who don’t, place their current competitive advantage at risk.

-Products have evolved from purely mechanical and electrical components to complex systems combining processors, sensors, software and a digital UI that are now connected to the Internet and each other.As their definition evolved, product capabilities have multiplied creating new forms of value for manufacturers and their customers.
+Products have evolved from physical assets to complex and interconnected systems of smart, connected products.As their definition evolved, product capabilities have multiplied creating new forms of value for manufacturers and their customers.
 Today, these smart, connected products deliver extended functionality, improved performance and reliability and even do things well beyond their primary function.

 Learn More ›